canjs/canjs/index.md

 - The library-wrapped __element__ that was clicked.
 - The __event__ data

-Controller uses event delegation, so you can add `<li>`s without needing to rebind event handlers.
+Control uses event delegation, so you can add `<li>`s without needing to rebind event handlers.

 To destroy a todo when it's `<a href='javascript:// class='destroy'>` link